TheOnly-Co/dockerizedDjango/README.md

 ## How to

-    1. Run server normally
+1. Run server

    - make sure you have python3 and pip installed on your machine
    - `cd myDjango`
    - run `python3 manage.py runserver`
-        - go to localhost:8000 to see the information
+   - go to [localhost:8000/hello](localhost:8000/hello) in the browser to see the information

-    2. Docker Image
+2. Docker Image + Kubernetes

-        - make sure you docker installed
+   - run `docker pull 0857/mydjango_web:latest`
-        - `cd myDjango`
+   - run `kubectl create -f deployment.yaml` in Kubernetes nodes
-        - run `docker-compose up`
+   - run `kubectl port-forward svc/mydjango-web-svc -n infra 8000`
-        - go to localhost:8000
+   - go to [localhost:8000/hello](localhost:8000/hello) in the browser to see the information